-The TX54 supports Python 3.6 and provides you with the ability to run Python applications on the device interactively or from a file.
+The EX15 supports Python 3.6 and provides you with the ability to run Python applications on the device interactively or from a file.
 You can also specify Python applications and other scripts to be run each time the device system restarts, at specific intervals, or at a specified time.

-Configure applications to run automatically 498
+Configure applications to run automatically L(

-Run a Python application at the shell prompt

 Start an interactive Python session

 Digidevice module

-Hid module
+Hid module43

-Use Python to access serial ports
+Use Python to access serial ports 43